 - 2 tablespoons olive oil, plus extra

-3 lbs yellow onions, peeled and sliced into half moons
+- 3 lbs yellow onions, peeled and sliced into half moons

-sea salt and ground black pepper, to taste
+- sea salt and ground black pepper, to taste

-1 tablespoon thyme leaves, minced
+- 1 tablespoon thyme leaves, minced

-1 bay leaf
+- 1 bay leaf

-1 clove of garlic, minced
+- 1 clove of garlic, minced

-1 tablespoon tomato paste
+- 1 tablespoon tomato paste

-1 ½ cups French lentils, rinsed
+- 1 ½ cups French lentils, rinsed

 - 1 ½ tablespoons sherry/balsamic vinegar

 - 1 ½ tablespoons gluten-free tamari soy sauce

 CAULIFLOWER POTATO MASH:

-2 cups water
+- 2 cups water

-2 cloves of garlic, peeled and smashed
+- 2 cloves of garlic, peeled and smashed

-1 ½ lbs Yukon gold potatoes, peeled and chopped
+- 1 ½ lbs Yukon gold potatoes, peeled and chopped

-4 cups cauliflower florets (from approximately ½ a large head)
+- 4 cups cauliflower florets (from approximately ½ a large head)

-4 tablespoons vegan butter, room temperature
+- 4 tablespoons vegan butter, at room temperature

-½ cup unsweetened non-dairy milk
+- ½ cup unsweetened non-dairy milk

-1 tablespoon nutritional yeast
+- 1 tablespoon nutritional yeast

-sea salt and ground black pepper, to taste
+- sea salt and ground black pepper, to taste

-Heat a large (preferably nonstick) soup pot over medium heat.
+- Heat a large soup pot over medium heat.
 Pour in the olive oil and swirl it around.
 Add all of the sliced onions to the pot.
 You should hear a moderate sizzle.
-Saute the onions, stirring often, until they are just starting to soften on the edges.
+Sauté the onions, stirring often, until they are just starting to soften on the edges.
 Then, lower the heat slightly.

-Increase the heat back to medium.
+- Increase the heat back to medium.
 Add the thyme, bay leaf, and garlic to the pot and stir until fragrant, about 30 seconds.
 Add the tomato paste and stir.
 Cook for about one minute.
 Add the lentils to the pot and stir.
 Then, add the sherry vinegar and tamari to the pot.
 Scrape up any browned bits on the bottom of the pot.
 Season everything with salt and pepper.
 Add the vegetable stock to the pot and stir once more.
 Cover the pot and bring it to a boil.
 Lower the heat to a simmer and then cook until lentils are tender, about 25-30 minutes.
 There should be just enough liquid to surround the onions and lentils.
 Add more vegetable stock if necessary.

-Drain the vegetables and return them to the pot.
+- Drain the vegetables and return them to the pot.
 You can keep the garlic or toss it, your choice!
 Add the vegan butter, non-dairy milk, nutritional yeast, and lots of salt and pepper.
 Using a hand masher, mash the cauliflower and potatoes until smooth and creamy.
 Adjust the seasoning if necessary and set aside.

-Preheat the oven to 375 degrees F.
+- Preheat the oven to 375°F.

-Bake the French onion shepherd’s pie for 25 minutes, or until bubbly and totally heated through.
+- Bake the French onion shepherd’s pie for 25 minutes, or until bubbly and totally heated through.
 You can broil the top for extra browning if you like.
 Remove the pie from the oven and let it sit for 5 minutes before serving in shallow bowls.